 You can get help for an eating disorder.

 Let me tell you a story about the early days of my eating disorder.
 I was 22 years old and living in Louisville, Kentucky.
-I just graduated from college, and it was my first year trying to make a go of it as a semi-adult.
-I went through a horrible break up the year before, and was totally shattered.
+I had just graduated from college, and it was my first year trying to make a go of it as a semi-adult.
+A horrible break up the year before had left me totally shattered.
 Everywhere I went, my little heart trailed behind me in little broken pieces.
 I was a sad young lady.

-In an effort to do something, anything, to help get me out of the funk I started therapy with Linda, who was kind-faced and had a big cozy therapy chair and pictures of birds and trees around her office.
-I picked her name out of the yellow pages, (um, yes, this was awhile ago, we didn’t really use the internet yet) and we got down to the business of trying to lift me out of my depression.
-Me being me, and with the history of me, I of course came to the awesome idea for the one millionth time that if I was thinner I would be happier, so I brought this idea to my therapist who totally signed off on it as an AMAZING solution to my current malaise.
+In an effort to do something, anything, to get out of my funk, I started therapy with Linda.
+She was kind-faced and had a big cozy therapy chair and pictures of birds and trees around her office.
+I picked her name out of the yellow pages (um, yes, this was awhile ago, we didn’t really use the internet yet), and we got down to the business of trying to lift me out of my depression.
+Me being me, and with my history, I came to the awesome idea for the one millionth time that if I were thinner I would be happier.
+I brought this idea to my therapist, who signed off on it as an AMAZING solution to my current malaise.

-She hooked me up with a ‘doctor’ who was prescribing Fen Phen, a type of speed, that later became illegal because it punched little holes in your heart.
-I got what I wanted; I was able to stop eating for six months and became totally skinny and it was awesome UNTIL the speed type drug almost killed me, and I spent the next twelve years binging, purging, starving, and drinking until I decided to start my recovery journey.
-And I’ve been in recovery for ten years now and it’s awesome, YAY!!!
+Linda hooked me up with a ‘doctor’ who was prescribing Fen Phen, a type of speed.
+It later became illegal because it punched little holes in your heart.
+I got what I wanted; I was able to stop eating for six months and became totally skinny.
+It seemed great UNTIL the speed-type drug almost killed me.
+I spent the next twelve years binging, purging, starving, and drinking until I decided to start my recovery journey.
+I’ve been in recovery for ten years now and it’s awesome, YAY!!!
 But I digress.

-I want to talk about mental health professionals and how many of them don’t know what the fuck they are doing when presented with somebody who has addiction issues or an eating disorder.
-Or most likely some intertwined combination of those two.
+I want to talk about mental health professionals.
+Specifically, how many of them don’t know what the fuck they are doing when presented with somebody who has addiction issues or an eating disorder.
+Or, most likely, some intertwined combination of those two.
 I have more examples beyond the lovely Linda.
-Doctors I went to who told me to ‘just stop’ because ‘didn’t I know it was unhealthy?’’
-Uh yeah, like I thought that smoking and drinking all day and puking until I bled was the epitome of health.
+Doctors who told me to ‘just stop’ because ‘didn’t I know it was unhealthy?’
+Uh … yeah!
+I never thought that smoking and drinking all day and puking until I bled was the epitome of health.

-Currently I am in PROVIDER HEAVEN with a therapist, eating disorder nutritionist, and psychiatrist, who specializes in the cross over between mental health and addiction.
-Which means, practically speaking, that every time I feel anxious she’s not going to toss a benzo my way.
+Currently I am in PROVIDER HEAVEN with a therapist, eating disorder nutritionist, and psychiatrist who specializes in the crossover between mental health and addiction.
+Which means, practically speaking, that when I feel anxious she’s not going to toss a benzo my way.
 So here’s my list.
-I hope it helps you clear through the weeds and the muck and the slime to get to the gems that are out there.
+I hope it helps you clear through the weeds and the muck and the slime to get to the gems that are out there!

 Questions to ask and things to consider:

-- If any provider starts by talking about a healthy meal plan that sounds suspiciously like a diet but couched in the language of health run for the hills.
-Fish oils, Chia seeds, and pomegranate are awesome (and they can totally be part of a meal plan as much as hot dogs and pizza) but they are NOT saviors or the cornerstone of recovery from a complicated mental illness.
-There’s totally room in recovery for a healthy meal plan BUT many ignorant providers start with a meal plan as if it is THE solution.
+- If any provider starts by talking about a healthy meal plan that sounds suspiciously like a diet (but couched in the language of health), run for the hills.
+Fish oils, chia seeds, and pomegranate are awesome—and they can totally be part of a meal plan as much as hot dogs and pizza—but they are NOT saviors.
+And they’re not the cornerstone of recovery from a complicated mental illness.
+There’s totally room in recovery for a healthy meal plan, BUT many ignorant providers start with a meal plan as if it is THE solution.
 It’s not THE solution.
 It’s part of a complex system of solutions that are first and foremost about feelings and learning how to live.

-- Going to your primary care doctor can be very upsetting to people with a history of ED because of the whole being weighed thing.
-You can ALWAYS ask to have a blind weigh in where they don’t tell you the number.
-And please note: If you are going to the same doctor you’ve always seen you can decline to be weighed.
+- Going to your primary care doctor can be very upsetting to people with a history of ED because of being weighed.
+You can ALWAYS ask to have a blind weigh-in where they don’t tell you the number.
+And please note: If you are going to the same doctor you’ve always seen, you can decline to be weighed.
 We in ED recovery have a hard time of letting go of our attachment to certain numbers.
-And it always works best to make the numbers none of our business.
+It always works best to make the numbers none of our business.

 It is your right to work with people who are trained and knowledgeable about how to work with you.
-It’s never safe to assume that people are experts in the field even if they say they can handle the problem.
+It’s never safe to assume that people are experts in the field—even if they say they can handle the problem.
 I want to know their training and their history as a clinician working specifically with this population.
 Referrals from reputable sources are MAGICAL.
-Once you find one amazing provider, getting referrals from them is the best bet.
-If you are in a part of the country where it feels like these people don’t exist it might be because they don’t exist.
+Once you find one amazing provider, getting referrals from them is your best bet.
+If you are in a part of the country where it feels like these people don’t exist, it might be because they don’t exist there.
 Luckily, online help like Workit Eating is here.
 It’s better to Skype with an expert than to get ongoing care from somebody who is helping you to dig your hole to hell.

-Even after all my cautionary tales there’s no such thing as a perfect provider.
-And even people who are awesome are going to do and say things that you don’t like.
-Sometimes it’s time to run for the hills and sometimes it’s time to stay.
+Even after all my cautionary tales, there’s no such thing as a perfect provider.
+And even wonderful clinicians are going to do and say things that you don’t like.
+Sometimes it’s time to run for the hills, and sometimes it’s time to stay.

 Build relationships with people in recovery who have rich and beautiful lives.
-So when you’re faced with these choices you never have to choose alone.
+Then when you’re faced with these choices, you never have to choose alone.